jacktreado/activeBrownianCrawler/README.md

 >> activeBrownianCrawler(32, 1.3, 1.0, 0.0, 0.05, 0.1, 0.1, 1e6, 0.005, 200, 1, 'test.mat');
 ```

 To draw the simulation frame-by-frame, see the script `abc_draw.m`.
 The simulation code is replicated exactly, but the shape of the deformable particle is drawn in a figure window.
-An animated simulation can be `.gif` file if the `makeAMovie` variable on line `79` is set to `1`.
+An animated simulation can be saved to a `.gif` file if the `makeAMovie` variable on line `79` is set to `1`.

 ## Running on the cluster